Did you know that increasing your vocabulary can increase your IQ?

 Test usually given in the crux of the elbow or behind the ear to test for sensitivity or allergies.

 Permanent Hair Color:

-Hair colour mixed with a developer/activator that contains an oxidizing agent that changes the hair structure to deposit colour.
-Can be used to lighten or darken or change the tone of the hair.
+Hair colour mixed with a developer/activator that contains an oxidizing agent that changes the hair structure to deposit colour permanently within the hair.

-Melanin protein bonds found in the cortex (the middle layer of the hair) that gives hair its colour.
+Melanin protein bonds found in the cortex (the middle layer of the hair) which give hair its colour.

-Also known as colour-resistant hair, this refers to hair (usually white hair) that resists penetration of colour and is an indication of the condition of the outer layer of the hair.
+Also known as colour-resistant hair, this refers to grey hair that resists colour absorption.

 Re-growth or Roots: